Golden dove

-The golden fruit dove is endemic to the forests of Fiji.
+The golden dove is endemic to the forests of Fiji.
 The diet consists mainly of various small fruits, berries and insects.
 The female usually lays a single white egg.

-The golden fruit dove is closely related to the whistling fruit dove and orange fruit dove.
+The golden dove is closely related to the whistling dove and orange dove.
 These species are allopatric, meaning they do not share the same habitat in any location.

-A common species throughout its limited range, the golden fruit dove is evaluated as Least Concern on the IUCN Red List of Threatened Species.
+A common species throughout its limited range, the golden dove is evaluated as Least Concern on the IUCN Red List of Threatened Species.

 Taxonomy and systematics

-The golden fruit dove is one of over 50 species in the genus Ptilinopus.
-Within the genus, it is most closely related to the orange fruit dove and whistling fruit dove.
+The golden dove is one of over 50 species in the genus Ptilinopus.
+Within the genus, it is most closely related to the orange dove and whistling dove.
 These three species are placed together in their own subgenus, Chrysoena.
 They are also sometimes treated as their own genus.
 It is monotypic.

 The species' generic name comes from the Ancient Greek ptilon (feather) and pous (foot), while the specific epithet luteovirens is from the Latin luteus (orange-yellow), and virens (green), referring to its colour.